netlify/next-on-netlify/README.md

 Our existing solution for next/image is not very performant.
 We have performance improvements on our roadmap, dependent on internal work.

-In the meantime, we recommend using a cloud provider like Cloudinary ([see the Next.js docs](https://nextjs.org/docs/basic-features/image-optimization#loader)).
+To get better performance now, we recommend using a cloud provider like Cloudinary ([see the Next.js docs](https://nextjs.org/docs/basic-features/image-optimization#loader)).

 ## Credits